Driver: Mark Hansen

 Driver: Geoff Tupholme

-Home town: Pritchard, British Columbia
+Home Town: Pritchard, British Columbia

-Car: 1970 MG Midget
+Car: 1970 MG Midget, #81

-Other info: Geoff got a very early start in motorsports, as his Dad was involved in the UK.
+Other Info: Geoff got a very early start in motorsports, as his Dad was involved in the UK.
 His dad brought a 62 Healey Sprite race car over to Canada in 1968 and raced a while at Westwood.
 Geoff vividly remembers riding in the car when he was small.
 Fast forward to 1988 and Geoff bought his first car.
 Low and behold, it was British!.
 Geoff has always had a flare for Minis and Sprites, and currently owns a number of Minis and a few Sprites/ Midgets, and his kids were raised in them.

 Geoff got his race license in 2006 and started running a 1973 Austin Mini.
 Over the years he has won many road races and hill climbs.
 Some of you may have seen his white Mini #441 with a set of Weber carbs sticking out of the hood, in which he participated in a number of Can-Am Mini challenges in all corners of the USA.
 Geoff was really excited to have an opportunity to participate in a Sprite-Midget challenge series.
 Dennis Repel (a long-time BC racer) purchased a 1970 Midget race car, #81, a few years back, which has history back to the Westwood days.